Chelsea Joy Eats

 Jump to Recipe·Print Recipe

-Preheat your waffle irons, cause you're going to want to make these Savory Paleo Cornbread Waffles right away.
+Preheat your waffle irons, cause you're going to want to make these Savory Gluten Free Cornbread Waffles right away.

-Studded with jalapenos and red onion, this paleo waffle recipe isn't your typical overly-sweetened breakfast food.
-Instead, you're going to want to eat these waffles with real grub—like Paleo Waffles Rancheros.
+Studded with jalapenos and red onion, this gluten free waffle recipe isn't your typical overly-sweetened breakfast food.
+Instead, you're going to want to eat these waffles with real grub-like gluten free Waffles Rancheros.

 Seriously, you don't have your waffle iron out yet?
 Come on!
 Let's do something fun with breakfast.